melt-umn/Abella-AG-Interface/interface_/docs/reference.md

 **not** require `T.a` to be in a hypothesis of the form `T.a = V`.
 For example, if one wishes to prove `T.a` has a value (`exists V, T.a = V`), this is a necessary step.

+`case_local T.a.`
+Similar to case analysis on attribute equations for normal attributes, this does case analysis on the equation for the local attribute `a` which occurs on `T`, as well as the equations for its inherited attributes.
+This will only succeed if a hypothesis of the form `T = <prod>(<children>)` exists, where the local attribute `a` is defined in the production `<prod>`.

 `case_structure T in H1 with H2.`
 This requires that `H1` be an equality of `T` and a second tree `T'`